mwilsoncoding/lis/README.md

 To visit the application in your browser:

 - Click the `PORTS` tab in the code editor.
-- Find port 443 and click the globe icon in the Forwarded Address (the alt text for this icon reads `Open in Browser`).
+- Find port 80 and click the globe icon in the Forwarded Address (the alt text for this icon reads `Open in Browser`).
 - A new tab will open connected to the running application on the correct port.

+Notes:

+- Codespaces service disruptions may cause 502s unrelated to the demo application's performance.
+- Port 443 would be used in production, but this demo uses self-signed certificates, which cause GitHub's security measures to 502 access to this port.

 #### Codespaces - Teardown